bruno78/python-capstone-project/README.md

 # Capstone: Retrieving, Processing, and Visualizing Data with Python
-## "American's Views on Gun Permits" project
+## "America's Views on Gun Permits" project

 ### Introduction